Ski holidays in Belle Plagne

 There are a couple of blue runs leading from Belle Plagne down to Plagne Bellecote, from where a selection of gondolas and chair lifts will whisk you off to your chosen part of the mountain.
+The cruisey blues are family friendly and great for those wanting to advance off the beginners area.
 You can also access the midway point of the Roche de Mio gondola in the Belle Plagne village to access the higher ski area and the glacier.

-There are a number of blues in the immediate area around Belle Plagne; experienced skiers will find the most testing pistes off the Biolley chair above Aime La Plagne, or should explore the off-piste areas.
+For the more advanced skiers check out the most testing pistes off the Biolley chair above Aime La Plagne, or explore the off-piste areas.
 There is also a large park at Belle Plagne, and just below at Plagne Bellecote is a 90m half-pipe.